femi-commits/plotproject/README.md

 4. Once the image is pushed to the container registry, the pipeline can trigger a Kubernetes deployment to update the running application with the latest version.
 5. For rolling updates, the pipeline can use Helm to manage the deployment and ensure zero-downtime updates.

-## Contributing

-Feel free to contribute to this project by submitting pull requests with improvements, bug fixes, or new features.
-Your contributions are highly appreciated!

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---
-Replace `<your-username>` in the repository URL with your actual GitHub username.

 This `Readme.md` file provides an overview of the project, instructions for deploying the Flask app with Kubernetes, and a brief outline of the continuous delivery plan.
-You can customize it further to include specific details about your Flask app, deployment process, and any additional information that might be helpful for users and contributors.

-Remember to include any specific setup instructions or configurations needed for the project, and keep the `Readme.md` file up-to-date as the project evolves.